 In the early 2000s, precisely 2004, Dr. John Ivy, one of the world’s leading researchers in “carbohydrate timing,” and Dr. Robert Portman published a book called Nutrient Timing: The Future of Sports Nutrition.
 The book lay a foundation for many nutritional programs that promoted the idea of nutrient timing and how it was vital to losing fat, gaining muscle, and improving performance.

 For many years, researchers continued to study the nutrient timing system, trying to prove that it works and is effective.
-Unfortunately, studies are still inconclusive as there are many variants in the study (7).
+Unfortunately, studies are still inconclusive as there are many variants on this concept (7).

-Several studies conclude that even though nutrient timing has its benefits, there are limitations:
+Several studies conclude that even though nutrient timing may have benefits, there are limitations:

 - Short-term blood markers only indicate short-term benefits.

-- The research was considered on soft endpoints such as protein synthesis, glycogen replenishment, or nitrogen balance.
-These didn’t conclude if the effects of lean mass lasted longer.
+- The research was mostly conducted on soft endpoints such as protein synthesis, glycogen replenishment, or nitrogen balance.
+These didn’t conclude if the effects led to changes in body composition or performance.

 - It has an athletic bias as the studies focus on athletes who follow intensive exercises such as endurance training, strength training, and muscle building.